Culture change: Acculturation

 Acculturation has different meanings.
 Still, in this context, it refers to the replacement of traits of one culture with another, such as what happened to certain Native American tribes and many indigenous peoples across the globe during the process of colonization.
 Related processes on an individual level include assimilation (adoption of a different culture by an individual) and transculturation.
 The transnational flow of culture has played a major role in merging different cultures and sharing thoughts, ideas, and beliefs.

 Achieving culture change

-The term is used by Knott et al. of the Prime Minister's Strategy Unit in the publication: Achieving Culture Change: A Policy Framework (Knott et al., 2008).
+The term is used by Knott et al. of the Prime Minister's Strategy Unit in their 2008 publication Achieving Culture Change: A Policy Framework.
 The paper sets out how public policy can achieve social and cultural change through 'downstream' interventions including fiscal incentives, legislation, regulation and information provision and also 'upstream' interventions such as parenting, peer and mentoring programs, or development of social and community networks.

 The key concepts the paper is based on include: